CLIP-SVD: Efficient and Interpretable Vision-Language Adaptation via Singular Values: Experiments and Results

 \subsection{Ablation Experiments: Selective Model Component Fine-tuning}

 \textbf{Effect of Tuning Different Weights:} We ablated CLIP-SVD's components ($W_Q$, $W_K$, $W_V$, $W_O$, and $W_{MLP}$) under a 4-shot setting in natural and biomedical domains (see Table \ref{tab:ablation-components}).
 Without adaptation, the accuracy was 65.36\% (natural) and 42.38\% (biomedical).
 Adding $W_O$ alone substantially improved performance (75.45\% and 62.27\%), highlighting its importance.
 Including $W_{MLP}$ further boosted accuracy (77.78\% and 66.40\%), showing its role in fine-grained transformation.
 Adding $W_Q$, $W_K$, or $W_V$ individually on top of $W_O$ and $W_{MLP}$ led to near-identical results in the natural domain, but slight gains in biomedical, up to 67.40\% with $W_V$.
 Using all components yielded the best performance (natural: 78.18\% and biomedical: 68.02\%), confirming the benefit of full adaptation.
+Previously, \cite{biderman2024lora} observed similar trends when finetuning LLMs in math and coding tasks with LoRA, where a more prominent impact is also seen with adapting MLP than the attention layers.

 \textbf{Effect of Tuning Image and Text Encoders:} The \textit{right panel} of Fig.~\ref{fig:modality-ablation} illustrates how different input modality tuning setups affect classification accuracy.
 Multi-modal tuning (text+image) consistently outperforms unimodal cases in both domains.
 In the natural domain, text-only and image-only achieve 75.78\% and 74.31\% accuracy, while their combination reaches 78.18\%.
 In the biomedical domain, multi-modal tuning yields 68.02\%, compared to 64.21\% (text) and 65.94\% (image), suggesting the complementary nature of visual and textual cues, especially valuable in biomedical settings with limited data and higher complexity.